pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 {{% choosable cloud aws %}}

-Now that we have a base AWS project configured, we need to create our first resource.
-In this instance, we'll create a new S3 bucket which will allow us to store our static website.
-We'll also ensure that this bucket is private, as we want to expose it only via our CDN - which we'll configure next.
+Now that you have a base AWS project configured, you need to create your first resource.
+In this case, you'll create a new S3 bucket which will allow you to store your static website.
+You'll also want to ensure that this bucket is private, as you want to expose it only via your CDN (you'll configure that next).

 ```typescript
 const bucket = new aws.s3.BucketV2(